iu-parfunc/ecoop24-marmoset-artifact/README.md

 Gibbon compiles high level programs written in a subset of Haskell to operate on serialized data in memory.
 The compiler is written as a series of micro passes that do a small amount of work.
 Marmoset is implemented as a combination of passes in that pipeline.
-It is fairly straightforward to register and write a pass in the compiler.
+It is straightforward to register and write a pass in the compiler.
 Hence our framework can be extended with more complex optimizations without substantial changes to the compiler.
 This makes future research easy to build on top of the current framework.